 - a.
-Subject to this paragraph 7.2, the Executive Council may amend the terms of this Constitution by a unanimous resolution of the Executive Council if the Amendment: - i. has no more than a minor effect; or - ii. corrects errors or makes similar technical alterations that have no substantive effect on the constitution. - b.
+Subject to this paragraph 7.2, the Executive Council may amend the terms of this Constitution by a unanimous resolution of the Executive Council if the Amendment: - i. does not alter the original meaning of the constitution, and - ii. only corrects errors such as spelling, punctuation, numbering, referencing, or a change of name or title. - b.
 Before making any amendment under paragraph 7.2.a, the Executive Council must provide written notice in the Official Journal of the amendment to every Voting Member of the Association, with the notice stating: - i. the text of the amendment; and - ii. the right of the member to object to the amendment. - c.
 If no Voting Member objects within 20 working days after the date on which the notice is sent, the Committee may make the amendment under paragraph 7.2.a. - d.
 If a Voting Member objects to the amendment made under paragraph 7.2.a within 20 working days, the Association may not make the amendments under paragraph 7.2.a.